 Supporting this document are other policies, procedures and codes of conduct that aim to identify and prevent behaviour that may be harmful to children and young people.
 This documentation has been developed to guide appropriate behaviours and encourage all club members to create, maintain and improve a child safe environment.
+These documents include:

 - Statement of Commitment to Child Safety

 - Child Safe Code of Conduct

 - Complaint Management Policy

 - Human Resources Policy

-- Risk Management Plan
+- Child Safe Risk Management Plan